What is Smokable Hemp Flower?

 Throughout the internet, stories of successful CBD encounters have come up alongside skeptics, calling CBD oil “this generations snake oil.”
 Doing your research before jumping to a conclusion is always advised.
 At Infinite CBD, our mission is to educate the world on how to elevate their health to the next level by adding CBD to daily rituals.

 It may seem like CBD is popular because it’s a recent discovery.
 However, this is far from the truth.
 CBD, as well as an array of other cannabinoids, have been used for centuries.
-The first documented use of cannabinoids as medicine was in 2737 BC, during the reign of Chinese Emperor Sheng Nung, who used his cannabis-infused drinks to treat memory issues, malaria, rheumatism, and gout.
-Even Queen Victoria is believed to have consumed CBD to assist with painful menstrual cramps until 1901.
+The first documented use of cannabinoids as medicine was in 2737 BC, during the reign of Chinese Emperor Sheng Nung, who used his cannabis-infused drinks for many difficulties he had.
+Even Queen Victoria is believed to have consumed cannabinoids up until 1901.

 Among many other historical moments for cannabis, one stands out among the rest.
 In 1942, Roger Adams was the first chemist to successfully document the isolation of a CBD particle, separating the cannabinoid from its counterparts.
 It is Adams’ research that led future scientists to discover the most popular cannabinoid, tetrahydrocannabinol, or “THC” for short.